 The calculator shows separate male and female outcome columns for all sex-linked mutationsReading the calculator for sex-linked mutations

-When you run a pairing involving Opaline, Cinnamon, or Pallid in the genetics calculator, the results show two separate columns: Male offspring and Female offspring.
+When you run a pairing involving Opaline, Cinnamon, or Pale in the genetics calculator, the results show two separate columns: Male offspring and Female offspring.
 Understanding how to read these columns correctly is important because sex-linked mutations behave differently in each sex.

-- In the female column: Opaline appears only as Visual or Normal — never as "Split."
+- In the female column: Opaline appears only as Visual or Normal, never as "Split."
 If you see Opaline in the female column, it means visual expression, not a hidden carrier.

 - In the male column: Opaline can appear as Visual, Split, or Normal.
-Split males look identical to Normal males — you cannot tell them apart visually.
+Split males look identical to Normal males, you cannot tell them apart visually.

 The most important column for breeders targeting Opaline females is always the female column.
-That percentage tells you exactly what fraction of your female offspring will be Visual Opaline — regardless of what the nest looks like overall.
+That percentage tells you exactly what fraction of your female offspring will be Visual Opaline, regardless of what the nest looks like overall.

 Common mistakes in sex-linked breeding